shabin5785/Golang_notes/Go_2.md

 -al l values of basic typ e—boole ans, numbers, and str ings—are comparable, meaning that two values of the same typ e may be compared using the == and != operators.
 Fur thermore, integers, floating-p oint numbers, and str ings are ordered by the comparison operators.

+-There are also unar y addition and subtrac tion operators:
++ unar y positive (no effec t) unary negat ion